 Volatility disrupts trailing stop losses

-Gapping can occur at the market opening when the price starts significantly lower than it closed the night before.
-Still, it is more common during periods of high market volatility, which is exactly when you need a trailing stop loss order to protect you.
+Gapping is a term used to describe a situation in which the price of your asset passes through the price of your trailing stop loss order without you being sold out.
+Gapping can occur at the market opening when the price starts significantly lower than it closed the night before, but it is more common during periods of high market volatility.
+This is exactly when you need a trailing stop loss order to protect you.

-Don’t work in all conditions
+Trailing stops don’t work in all conditions

 There’s no exact distance